ali-itechpro/employeecard/README.md

-### How to get started
+How to get started

-##  Please follow the instruction to run the application:
+#  Please follow the instruction to run the application:
-#   At first run the json server
+##   At first run the json server
     Command to run json-server: npm run server

-#   Now run the React application
+#   Next run the React application
     Command to run React application: npm start